If you’re living in the US without a green card and considering buying a home, you can do so without facing any restrictions.

 Buy a House in the US Without a Green Card with HomeAbroad

-Buying a home in the US without a green card might seem complicated, but it doesn’t have to be.
+Buying a home in the US without a green card might seem complicated initially, but it doesn’t have to be.
 With the proper support and the right mortgage options, it’s completely doable even if you don’t have a US credit score or traditional financial documents.

-That’s where HomeAbroad comes in.
-We specialize in helping international buyers and newcomers like you find and finance property in the US without all the usual traditional roadblocks.
+That’s where HomeAbroad steps in.
+We specialize in helping global buyers and newcomers like you find and finance property in the US without all the usual traditional roadblocks.
 From tailored mortgage solutions and an innovative property search platform to a team of expert agents and end-to-end services like LLC setup and insurance, we have built a system that genuinely works for global investors.

 So whether you’re looking for your first US home or a smart investment property, you’re not alone.
 Apply today and take the first step toward homeownership in the US.